lukakostic/Random-Infinite-2DTerrain/README.md

 # RandomTerrain2D.cs
 Random Infinite 2D terrain in unity, to be used for driving on.
 Very simple code.
 Its in the RandomTerrain2D.cs in the repository.

-It gets randomly generated on start.
+It gets randomly generated on start and has a 2d polygon collider.

 Put the script on an empty gameobject.
 That will add a polygon 2d collider and a line renderer.
 The line renderer needs to have a low width (to look nice) and world position bool set to false.
 "Loop" bool is optional.